 About Lori Keesey: Her Professional Experience

 Lori Keesey considers herself among the lucky.
 Recently retired, Lori enjoyed a 40-plus-year career as a writer and now has time to pursue her childhood dream of writing fictional characters who make a difference.

 She’s written for daily newspapers and trade publications and her freelance work has appeared in regional and trade magazines, specifically those specializing in space exploration.
 Yes, Lori was a space junkie, and worked for NASA in public outreach for nearly 20 years.

 She graduated from the University of Maryland, College Park, with a B.S. in journalism.
 There she met Kevin Berry, whom she married in 1980.
 She is the mother of three boys and one dog.
-When not reading or writing, Lori volunteers at ReUnite Ministries.
-Working with a team of dedicated women, she helps restore mothers who’ve lost custody of their children due to the trauma in their own lives.

 A devout porch sitter, nothing makes her happier than looking at her view of the Chilhowee Mountains and Smoky Mountain National Park.